Key Features of Effective Digital Evidence Management Systems

 What does white labeling mean in a DEMS?

-White labeling allows organizations to customize the DEMS with their branding, such as logos and colors.
-This helps maintain a consistent look and feel across all digital evidence management tools.
+White labeling allows organizations to customize the DEMS interface with their branding, including logos, colors, and design elements.
+This ensures consistency across all digital tools used in evidence management, promoting a professional and cohesive user experience.

 Jump to